cocktailpeanut/dalai/docs/README.md

 ---

 # FAQ

 ## Updating to the latest

-As of `dalai@0.3.0` the recommended way to use dalai is through `npm install -g` (not the `npx` method)
+To make sure you update to the latest, first find the latest version at https://www.npmjs.com/package/dalai

-The simplest way to make sure you have the correct version is running:
+Let's say the latest version is `0.3.0`.
+To update the dalai version, run:

 ```
-npm install -g dalai@0.3.0
+npx dalai@0.3.0 setup
 ```

 ## Staying up to date